 Good Samaritan Law Leads to Dismissal of Underage Drinking Charge

-At the summary hearing, State College Underage Drinking attorney Jason S. Dunkle asked for a dismissal based upon the immunity from prosecution language contained in the Underage Drinking law.
-Section 6308(f), often referred to as the “Good Samaritan” exception to Underage Drinking, generally states that a person is immune from prosecution if the person sought medical assistance for another person.
-The person must believe that medical assistance is required to avoid death or serious injury, and the person must be the first person that contacts 911 or places a call to campus safety, police, or emergency services.
+At the summary hearing, State College defense attorney Jason S. Dunkle argued that the judge must dismiss the charge or find Client not guilty based upon the immunity from prosecution law, commonly to as the “Good Samaritan” exception to Underage Drinking.
+Under such laws, a person that seeks medical attention for another underage drinker is immune from prosecution.
+The caller must believe that medical assistance is required to avoid death or serious injury, and the person must be the first person that contacts 911 or places a call to campus safety, police, or emergency services.

-The district judge agreed that Client’s actions fell under the immunity protections of the Good Samaritan law and found Client NOT GUILTY.
+The judge agreed with Attorney Dunkle’s legal argument, ruled that Client’s actions fell under the immunity protections of the Good Samaritan law, so the judge found Client NOT GUILTY.
 Attorney Dunkle then filed an expungement petition with the Centre County Court to have the dismissed charge removed from Client’s records.